Toshiaki Karasawa

 Toshiaki Karasawa (唐沢 寿明, Karasawa Toshiaki) (real name Kiyoshi Karasawa (唐澤 潔 Karasawa Kiyoshi)) is a Japanese theatre and film actor.
-He made his theatrical debut in the play Boy's Revue Stay Gold (ボーイズレビュー・ステイゴールド Bōizu Rebyū Sutei Gōrudo) in 1987.
+He made his theatrical debut in the play Boy's Revue Stay Gold in 1987.
 He specializes in theatrical action sequences such as swordplay and fighting.
 He dubbed over the roles of Tom Hanks in the Toy Story series, and The Polar Express.

 He has been nominated for two Japanese Academy Awards, and was named Best Newcomer in 1992.
 He married actress Tomoko Yamaguchi on December 15, 1995.